Skip to main content

 What needs approval

-• Buyer replies with price, promise date, or quantity commitments
+Buyer replies with price, promise date, quantity, substitute product, or service recovery commitments.

-• Actions that use sensitive customer, supplier, or pricing context
+Actions that use customer, supplier, pricing, compliance, or internal operating notes.

 What each button means